andrewkdinh/simple-contact/README.md

 # Simple Contact

 Extremely simple contact form with a CAPTCHA.
 Entries are sent to the specified HTTP endpoint.

+JavaScript is not required to fill out the form, but if it is, then form fields are cached in localStorage.

 ## Building